 The cosy atmosphere at Fox Hotel and Suites should keep you warm and comfortable after a long day in the cold.
 It’s a contemporary hotel with modern rooms featuring floor-to-ceiling mirrors.

 The facilities at Fox Hotel and Suites include a heated pool and an on-site restaurant, giving you two great reasons to stay inside.
 The pool area resembles a cave while the on-site dining option is a Chili’s Restaurant and Grill.

 It’s a boutique-style lodge in the heart of the town, a short walk from many of the top attractions.
 You can quickly reach the famous hot springs, nearby Banff Park Museum or some of the best hiking trails in Banff.

 The hotel also offers free shuttle rides to the Banff Ski Gondola if you’re visiting Banff for a skiing holiday.

 Buffalo Mountain Lodge

-Located on the slopes of Tunnel Mountain, the rustic Buffalo Mountain Lodge is a bit further from town compared to some of the other hotels.
+Located on the slopes of Tunnel Mountain, the rustic Buffalo Mountain Lodge is a bit further from town compared to some of the other hotels in Banff.
 To reach the city centre, you hop on the ski gondola.
 It’s a 13-minute ride over the tops of the various lodges near the centre of Banff.

 The comfortable, rustic rooms at Buffalo Mountain Lodge include basic amenities such as a TV and coffee maker.
 While the hotel has limited amenities, it offers mountain views from private balconies and equips each room with a wood-burning fireplace.
 You’ll stay warm and cosy between your ski trips or excursions to the centre of the town.